 How is 5 related to Israel leaving Egypt?

 Israel came out of Egypt five in a rank.
 In Exodus 13:18 it says, "The children of Israel went up harnessed out of the land of Egypt."
-In the margin it says they went up by five in a rank, My#mx from #mx, five.
+In the margin it says they went up by five in a rank.
 It may be in ranks, i.e. fifties, as in 2Kings 1:9 and Isaiah 3:5.
 The point is that they went up in perfect weakness; helpless, and defenseless; but they were invincible through the presence of God in their midst.

 Did David take 5 stones?